The Death of Cleopatra (Juan Luna): History

 Luna first began work on The Death of Cleopatra in his then-studio on Via Margutta in Rome, where he had lived since moving to the city in 1878 with his master, Alejo Vera.
 A study (boceto) for what would become the final painting was created in 1880, modeled on an 1874 painting of the death of Cleopatra by the French painter Jean-André Rixens.
 Unlike the final piece, the boceto was sold for at an auction by Salcedo Auctions in March 2019.

-Because of the exposure, Luna received a pension scholarship at the Ayuntamiento de Manila.
+Because of the exposure, Luna received a pension scholarship from the Ayuntamiento de Manila.
 After the painting competition, Luna sold it for 5,000 Spanish pesetas, the highest price for a painting at the time.
 As Luna's "graduation work", The Death of Cleopatra was acquired by the Spanish government for one thousand duros.

 After its last appearance in 1887, the painting was again shown to the public 130 years later in 2017 at the National Gallery Singapore.